Community-Based Resources

 2. In consultation with the SCSW, determine if APSS services are appropriate for the family.
 Eligibility includes a post-adoption family who previously finalized their adoption through the Los Angeles County DCFS or Probation process and is experiencing adoption-related issue that may lead to an adoption disruption/dissolution.
 The child/ren must be aware they are adopted or the family is requesting assistance to inform the child/ren they are adopted.

 3. If an APSS referral is needed, discuss with the family about their willingness to participate.
-APSS services are VOLUNTARY.
+APSS services are voluntary.
 A CFT is a good option to evaluate APSS eligibility and to assist the family to understand the benefit of APSS services.
 Consultation with the DCFS APSS program monitor or manager is recommended.

 4. Generate an APSS referral following the steps outlined below (Referring to APSS).